Predicting Stellar Rotation Periods Using XGBoost: Results

 The models were built using the optimal sets of the hyperparameters found by the grid search, and the algorithm was stopped after \texttt{nrounds} iterations, as given in the last row of \cref{tab:xgb-best-params}.
-We had set the maximum number of possible iterations during the learning phase to \num{1000}, but except for DS2 in iteration 2, this never corresponded to the optimal value of the parameter.
-Typically, the models with the lowest learning rate were those that needed the most rounds to achieve the best performance.
-In the case of DS2 of the second iteration, the stopping criterion was not activated, and the model would have continued to learn if more rounds were available.
+We had set the maximum number of possible iterations during the learning phase to 1500.

+In the case of DS2 in iteration 2, the stopping criterion was not activated, so we extended the maximum rounds to 2000 and found an optimal hyperparameter for \texttt{nrounds} equal to 1516.

-The performance of the models obtained by applying XGB to the aforementioned data sets to train models for predicting stellar rotation periods is summarised in \cref{tab:results}.
+The performance of the models obtained by applying XGB to the aforementioned data sets for predicting stellar rotation periods is summarised in \cref{tab:results}.
 The number of predictors used to train the models is given under each data set in the header of the table.
 The quantities used to assess the quality of the models were described in \cref{sec:performance}.

-Overall, the XGBoost models were wrong, on average, approximately between 2.2 and \qty{6.8}{\percent} of the time in iteration 1, and between 2.1 and \qty{6.3}{\percent} of the time in iteration 2, as indicated by $\mu_\text{err}$.
-DS6 was the least likely to make an error, and DS5 had the best adjusted R-squared.
-The highest average relative error of DS5 in iteration 1, measured in frequency domain, is due to the scaling at rotation periods close to zero.
+Overall, the XGBoost models were wrong, on average, approximately between 4.1 and \qty{9.0}{\percent} of the time in iteration 1, and between 4.1 and \qty{8.5}{\percent} of the time in iteration 2, as indicated by $\mu_\text{err}$.
+DS4 was the least likely to make an error, and DS5 had the best adjusted R-squared.

-The \qty{10}{\percent}-accuracy varied between 92.3 and \qty{95.3}{\percent} in iteration 1, and between 93.1 and \qty{95.4}{\percent} in iteration 2, with an increase of about 2 to 3 points when stars with rotation periods greater than \qty{45}{\day} were removed and the number of predictors was reduced to the 34 most important.
+Excluding DS0, the \qty{10}{\percent}-accuracy varied between 85.4 and \qty{89.6}{\percent} in iteration 1, and between 86.1 and \qty{89.7}{\percent} in iteration 2, with an increase of about 2 to 4 points when stars with rotation periods shorter than \qty{7}{\day} and greater than \qty{45}{\day} were removed and the number of predictors was reduced to the 28 most important.
+In the case of DS7, there is also an increase compared to DS1 and DS2.
+However, it is less significant than in the other cases.
 Therefore, the \qty{10}{\percent}-accuracy seems to increase with smaller data sets and especially with an improvement in data quality.
 The evolution of the interval-based accuracy with the error tolerance for the models obtained during iteration 2 is illustrated in \cref{fig:acc-iter2}.